Octavius-Dante/Tetra-Proxima/CAPM-DAY-4/Readme.md

 ## Action
 </br>
-This doesnt have return value and it is used to perform a calculation or some action some process in a Buisness Logic
+This doesn't have return value and it is used to perform a calculation or some action some process in a Business Logic
 </br> This is used for POST calls - update and create
 </br>
 </br>